-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 51.
-[Linklaters, JFAM] The exemption should not be limited to management of HK authorised collective investment schemes.
+Item no. Section Details of the draft Rules released for Respondent's comments SFC's response 51 no. public consultation [Linklaters, JFAM] The exemption should not be limited to management of HK authorised collective investment schemes.
 The exclusion should cover discretionary management of any collective investments, including unit trusts and mutual funds (whether authorised or unauthorised), pension and provident funds (consistent with the exclusion in the Code of Conduct for Persons Registered with the SFC).
-52. [JFAM] This clause should refer to 'An intermediary licensed or exempt for asset management or an associated entity of the intermediary '.
 Point taken.
+We have revised s.11(5) so that the requirement does not apply to asset management in relation to collective investment schemes.
+52 [JFAM] This clause should refer to 'An intermediary licensed or exempt for asset management or an associated entity of the intermediary'.
+Point taken.
 We have revised s.11(5) accordingly.
 On a similar point, we have noted that the reference to the associated entity has been omitted from s.3(1) and s.12.
-This has been added back accordingly.For the avoidance of doubt, we have added the new s.3(4) to clarify the scope of application of these Rules to an associated entity of an intermediary.
-53. [JFAM] The requirement to deliver monthly statements by an intermediary should be consistent with the requirement in the Code of Conduct.
+This has been added back accordingly.
+For the avoidance of doubt, we have added the new s.3(4) to clarify the scope of application of these Rules to an associated entity of an intermediary.
+53 [JFAM] The requirement to deliver monthly statements by an intermediary should be consistent with the requirement in the Code of Conduct.
 After the Code was issued, the SFC agreed with a particular fund house that quarterly statements could be sent to its clients in accordance with the provisions in the Fund Manager Code of Conduct.
 Besides the professional investor exemption (please see our response to comment 3), waivers and modifications can be granted upon application under clause 131 of the Bill (now s.134 of the SFO) where the Commission is satisfied that these would not prejudice the interest of the investing public.